History Of Comic Con: How A Comics Hustler, A Part-Time Pornographer, And A Bunch Of Teens Changed Entertainment Forever

 If Richard Donner’s Superman film appeared at Comic-Con, no record of the panel remains.
 Ten years later, Tim Burton’s Batman cast and crew were also no-shows.
 The studio did send Batman co-creator Bob Kane to Comic-Con to quell fan concerns that Michael Keaton would make a farce of the character.
 No, the first modern comic book film to make a big showing at Comic-Con International was 2002’s Spider-Man.
 Director Sam Raimi, a cult-classic director very familiar with the convention circuit, brought the first footage of the movie to show to assembled fans.
 The history of Comic-Con, at least the modern version of big budget movie panels and exclusive footage, began here.
 It’s no accident that Spider-Man went on to become one of the biggest box office smashes of its time.
 Raimi got the True Believers hyped up for the film, and other studios looking to make money on superheroes got the hint.

 In the years since that Spider-Man debut, it seemed that comic book movies were on the decline.
 Spider-Man 3 made more money than its predecessors, but the fans were not happy with the product.
 Save for Christopher Nolan’s Batman Begins, the comic book films that came out between 2002 and 2007 left fans wanting.
 So, when Marvel Entertainment made the surprise announcement that it would produce its own films starting with Iron Man, it seemed like a bad idea.
 Jon Favreau, whose most recent hit was the kids’ movie Elf, and Robert Downey, Jr., a man with his own demons, took the stage at Hall H to try to convince the world Iron Man would be something special.
-When he showed a surprise teaser for the film, the assembled crowd in the 65,000-square-foot space erupted like a volcano.
+When he showed a surprise teaser for the film, the assembled crowd in the 65,000-square-foot space erupted like a volcano, one of the best Comic-Con moments in history.
 That’s when the director knew the film would be a hit.

 Since then films like Twilight, Batman v.
 Superman, and television shows like Game of Thrones, Heroes, and Lost used the Hall H stage to present the work to the fans.
 While many panels are successful and packed with crowds, the Hall H experience is next-level.
 Dozens of people who’ve experienced it say appearing on a panel in Hall H is like headlining an arena concert.
 Along with the hundreds of thousands of people in attendance, fans who can’t make the convention follow along with live-streams for their favorite projects.
 The history of Comic-Con started with just a group of guys in a dingy hotel basement, but today it truly is the greatest entertainment event in the entire world.